manifoldfrs/code-jailbreak-visualization/code-jailbreak-visualization/README.md

-# Code Jailbreak Visualization
+# Code Jailbreak Visualization Dashboard

+## Overview

-An interactive dashboard that visualizes how code inputs affect the latent space of LLMs, identifying areas susceptible to jailbreaks.
+An interactive dashboard to visualize how code inputs affect the latent space of LLMs, identifying areas susceptible to jailbreaks.

-## Getting Started
+## Project Structure

-### Prerequisites

-- Node.js and npm installed
-- Access to Nebius SDK
-- Access to Brave Search API
-- Convex account

-### Installation

-#### Backend
+- **backend/**: FastAPI server handling API requests and LLM inference.
+- **frontend/**: React.js application for user interaction and visualization.